More guides

 -

-Residence permit from the immigration authorities (residence permit for temporary stay)
+Residence permit from the immigration authorities (residence permit for limited stay)

 -

-These residence permits differ mainly according to their function (e.g. the visa is for entry, while the residence permit is for residence), their duration (e.g. limited or unlimited) and the rights they grant (e.g. with or without a work permit).
-The residence permits are then differentiated within the respective title (i.e. visa or residence permit) according to purpose (e.g. visa to work or residence permit to work).
-Basically, the following purposes of residence exist:
+These residence permits differ primarily according to their function (e.g., a visa is for entry, while a residence permit is for residence), their duration (e.g., limited or unlimited), and the rights they grant (e.g., with or without a work permit).
+Within each title (i.e., visa or residence permit), the residence permits are then differentiated according to their purpose (e.g., visa for work or residence permit for work).
+The following residence purposes generally exist:

 -